Gary Smith, Round Pond, Maine.

 My watercolor materials are simple; a couple big brushes, a few small brushes, 140 pound Arches rough paper, Danial Smith or Winsor Newton paints in cool and warm hues of red, blue and yellow, with burnt sienna, neutral tint, and occasional titanium white for lost highlights.
 For plein air work I use 15 by 11 inch sheets taped to a lightweight board on a collapsible tripod.

-Please contact me if you are interested in available paintings on this site, or anything you may see on Instagram (link below).
+Please contact me if you are interested in available paintings on this site, or anything you may see on Instagram (link left).